InfraBlockchain/infrablochain-docs/en/infrablockchain/devops/deploy.md

 You can also use environment variable files to abstract variables into separate files for each server.

 To use systemd, you need to first register the service.
 To do this, create a file named `Infrablockspace.service` in the `/etc/systemd/system` directory.
 Then, copy and paste the code below, replacing `<binary file>` and `<options>` with the necessary option values.
-For a relay chain, use `infrablockspace` as the `<binary file>`, and for a parachain, use `infrablockspace-parachain`.
+For a Relay Chain, use `infrablockspace` as the `<binary file>`, and for a parachain, use `infrablockspace-parachain`.

 ```bash
 #/etc/systemd/system/Infrablockspace.service